Canada » SK – Saskatchewan » Regina » Regina Traffic Bylaw: Cyclists

 TRAFFIC SIGNS & TRAFFIC ROUTES

-9.1 (1) Bicycles-only lanes are established on the following streets, and the portions of the street that are designated for bicycles only are indicated through signs and/or pavement markings as being for bicycles only
+9.1 (1) Bicycles only lanes are established on the following streets, and the portions of the street that are designated for bicycles and electric kick scooters only are indicated through signs and/or pavement markings as being for bicycles and electric kick scooters only:

-(2) No person shall operate or stop a vehicle, other than a bicycle or slow moving maintenance vehicle, in a bicycle-only lane, except for the purpose of:
+(2) Except for City maintenance or construction vehicles or vehicles otherwise engaged by the City for a municipal purpose, no person shall operate or stop a vehicle, other than a bicycle, electric kick scooter, or slow moving maintenance vehicle, in a bicycle only lane or bicycle lane buffer, except for the purpose of:

-(b) making a right turn to or from a driveway or access, provided that the operator yields to any bicycle and that the operator minimizes the distance travelled in the bicycle-only lane; or
+(a) accessing a parking spac o or from a driveway or access, provided that the operator yields to any bicycle or electric kick scooter, and that the operator minimizes the distance travelled in the bicycle-only lane; or

-(c) accessing a bus stop in the case of a transit vehicle, provided that the operator yields to any bicycle and that the operator minimizes the distance travelled in the bicycle-only lane.
+(c) accessing a bus stop in the case of a transit vehicle, provided that the operator yields to any bicycle or electric kick scooter, and that the operator minimizes the distance travelled in the bicycle-only lane.

 Overtaking a Vehicle